Login/Register with Facebook

 No. Seeds offer no therapeutic value, nor does hemp seed oil.
 Adult stems/stalks and harvested flowers yield the required therapeutic materials that go into our Vediol blend.

-Can Vediol be taken with other typical veterinary medications?
+Can Vediol be taken with veterinary medications?

 CBD (no matter the product/source) is metabolized in the liver through the Cytochrome P450 pathway, therefore